2nd F-15E Aviator Recovered in High-Risk CSAR Mission Inside Iran

 • The pilot was rescued by American rescue forces on Friday but the Weapons Systems Officer (WSO) could not be picked up by the rescue helicopters.

-• Two HH-60 rescue helicopters were struck by enemy ground fire but managed to return to base.
+• One or perhaps two HH-60 rescue helicopters were struck by enemy ground fire but managed to return to base.

-• One of the A-10 Thunderbolt IIs supporting the rescue attempt took hostile fire.
-The pilot made it to Kuwaiti airspace over the Persian Gulf and bailed out.
+• One of the A-10 Thunderbolt IIs supporting the pilot rescue attempt took hostile fire.
+The A-10 pilot, c/s Sandy, made it to Kuwaiti airspace over the Persian Gulf and bailed out.
 He was picked up by American rescue forces.

 • On late evening of Saturday (4 April 2026) or early morning Sunday (5 April 2026) there are multiple reports from Iranian media of U.S. aircraft in the air over southwestern Iran.